slamora/brackets-wiki/SplitView-Architecture-Notes.md

 Note: To abstract the working set's pane location, each editor pane is addressed by paneId rather than row,col.  This is a change from the previous draft which had row, col addressable panes.
 Valid paneId values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.

+This allows for:
+1) Panes to be found in the DOM by ID
+2) Easier to move panes around when changing layouts in the future and not break API
+3) less data that callers need to understand about the implementation details

+Shortcuts for APIs whenever dealing with PaneIds can be used rather than have 2 different APIs for All or Focused panes.

 Constant Pane IDs:
 ```text
 ------------------------+-----------------------------------------------------------------------------------------------------